Showing posts with label Cowtley. Show all posts

 This beautiful church is often spoken of as the Mother Church of the East End.
 It is, of course, one of the 'Oranges and Lemons' churches, ("When will that be/ Said the bells of Stepney").

-Their only child Elizabeth Benbow, was born in 1715 - one imagines posthumously - and baptised on 5 Aug 1716 at St Dunstan's, Stepney, listed as Elizabeth [daughter] of Richard and Elizabeth Benbow, Ratt, Bricklayer.
+1. Elizabeth Benbow, b.
+Sunday, 15 Jul 1716 - posthumously - bap.
+5 Aug 1716 at St Dunstan's, Stepney (at 21 days old), listed as Elizabeth [daughter] of Richard and Elizabeth Benbow, Ratt, Bricklayer.